About the Companion

 The H.E.
 Bates Companion provides information about every known published writing by the English author Herbert Ernest Bates (1905-1974).

 The Companion includes all items listed in Peter Eads's H.E.
-Bates: A Bibliographical Study (1990), additional items unknown to Eads (seven stories, and numerous non-fiction pieces), and a large number of book reviews intentionally excluded from his work.
-The total number of pieces will eventually be over 800.
-The Companion does not attempt to duplicate information in the Eads bibliography, such as bibliographical collation and description of particular editions.
+Bates: A Bibliographical Study (1990), additional items unknown to Eads (eight stories and numerous non-fiction pieces), and a large number of book reviews intentionally excluded from his work.
+The Companion does not attempt to duplicate all information in the Eads bibliography, such as bibliographical collation and description of particular editions.

-The Companion records 23 novels (with an additional entry for Bates's unpublished and lost novel The Voyagers) and over 300 stories (of which about 30 may be considered novellas).
+The Companion records 23 novels and over 300 stories (of which about 30 may be considered novellas).
 It also records six major non-fiction works, three volumes of autobiography, and a very large number of minor non-fiction works (some published separately but most published in serials).

 Acknowledgements:

-Much help creating this Companion has been given by Dean Baldwin, Richard Holroyd, Josh Alper and Tara Gooden (University of California, Santa Cruz, Interlibrary Loan), Phil Stephensen-Payne (Fantastic Books), Martin Rowsell, Julia Robinson, Chris Eads, and Andrew Whitehead.
+Much help creating this Companion has been given by Dean Baldwin, Richard Holroyd, Phil Stephensen-Payne, Martin Rowsell, Julia Robinson, Chris Eads, and Andrew Whitehead.
+Josh Alper, Tara Gooden, Tracey Walker, and April Zilber at the University of California, Santa Cruz have provided invaluable assistance in obtaining materials and scans from other repositories.

-In recent years, I have been grateful for a wonderful collaboration on this project with members of the Bates family -- Brian Wicks, Victoria Wicks, and Tim Bates -- and the incredible assistance of Inam Ulhuq, friend of the family.
+In recent years, I have been grateful for a wonderful collaboration on this project with members of the Bates family -- Brian Wicks, Victoria Wicks, and Tim Bates -- and the assistance of Inam Ulhaq, friend of H. E. Bates's great-grandaughter Madelaine.
 As a team, we have discovered hundreds of new items by Bates, obtained copies and created readable scans, and found new first-publication dates for dozens of items.
+Inam has contributed countless corrections and has provided input for a large number of the book review entries.
 The Bates estate has generously allowed the loading of PDFs of virtually all of Bates's non-fiction items, a great boon for Bates scholars and fans.

 I am also grateful for the long-term support of this project from the University Library, University of Santa Cruz.
 Initial conversion of the project from one computer system to another was done by Paul Ferlito.
 I am tremendously grateful to Bryn Kanar (900monkeys.net) for ongoing assistance with the current web presentation, data issues, and with the overall look of the site.